Unique Immigrants LinkedIn Profile – Immigrant Job Tools Part 2

 Because 87% of recruiters advertise on LinkedIn only and if they get your CV they will also look at your LinkedIn profile.
 Therefore, your CV should have your LinkedIn profile’s address on it.

 2. Secondly, your unique immigrant’s LinkedIn profile is a web page, and if you set it up incorrectly and let it sit unattended and dead on the internet it is like having the world’s best ice cream for sale in a dark alley of a shopping mall – nobody is going to see it.
-You need to have it optimised for the search engines with the detail and keywords of transferable skills that is already in your CV so that when recruiters and employers search for someone like you on LinkedIn, your page will come up tops.
+You need to have it optimized for the search engines with the detail and keywords of transferable skills that is already in your CV so that when recruiters and employers search for someone like you on LinkedIn, your page will come up tops.
 That is how you are going to be found and that is how you are going to get those shoulder taps.

 What you do then, is you expand on the basic details that is in your CV, on your LinkedIn profile, so when a recruiter or employer sees your CV, they will look for supporting or more information on your LinkedIn profile, that is a very important thing to remember.
 They will almost always go to look for your LinkedIn profile.